 Use Mentoring to Develop Employees

-What Exactly Is a Mentor and What Does a Mentor Do?
+What Is a Mentor and What Does a Mentor Do to Develop Your Employees?

 Mentoring is a formal or informal relationship established between an experienced, knowledgeable employee and an inexperienced or new employee.
 The purpose of a mentor is to help the new employee quickly absorb the organization's cultural and social norms.